khalti/docs.khalti.com/README.md

-# Khalti Merchant API docs
+# Khalti Merchant API document

 This repository contains the source files for the official documentation of Khalti Merchant API and SDKs.